-- Chat Displays a dialog allowing you chat with other aircraft in the multi-player environment. - Chat Menu Displays a menu of chat messages which you can transmit to other aircraft in the multi-player environment.
-Some menus contain sub-menus of options.
-Note that this is also available by pressing /. - Pilot List Displays a list of the other multi-player pilots within range, along with their distance, heading and altitude. - MPCarrier Selection Displays a list of the available MPCarriers. - Debug The debug menu contains various options outside the scope of this guide.
+- Chat Dialog allows you to chat with other aircraft in the multi-player environment. - Chat Menu (-) allows you to send common chat messages to other aircraft in the multi-player environment.
+Some menus contain submenus of options. - Pilot List displays list of the other multi-player pilots within range, along with their distance, heading and altitude. - MPCarrier Selection displays a list of the available MPCarriers. - Debug menu contains various options outside the scope of this guide.